 The institute maintains a reading room to serve the research needs of foreign-area specialists.
 Many of these materials are unavailable elsewhere within the University.

-Institute of Public Affairs.
-The institutes primary roles are in public policy research and public sector training and leadership development.
-The institute works in cooperation with faculty and research units of the University to facilitate research on public policy issues.
+Institute for Public Service and Policy Research.
+The institute's primary roles are in public policy research and public sector management training and leadership development.
+The institute works with faculty and research units of the University to facilitate research on public policy issues.
 It provides consultative and training services and undertakes special research projects for governments, foundations, and public sector agencies.
-The institute is composed of several centers and programs, including: the Center for Environmental Policy, the Center for Bioethics, the Center for Governance, the Center for Citizenship, Leadership South Carolina, the Survey Research Laboratory, and the Office of Communications.
+The institute is composed of several centers and programs, including: the Center for Environmental Policy, the Center for Bioethics and Medical Humanitites, the Center for Governmental Services, the Center for Citizenship, Leadership South Carolina, the Survey Research Laboratory, and the Southern Region Violence and Substance Abuse Prevention Center.

 Institute for Southern Studies.
 The institute coordinates academic research and public service to further the understanding of South Carolina and the South.
 Although the institute is administratively located within the College of Liberal Arts, its interdisciplinary emphasis calls for a working relationship with departments and colleges throughout the University.
 Funding assistance and research fellowships are often provided to community officials as well as out-of-state and foreign scholars studying the many different aspects of Southern culture.
 In addition, the institute provides information upon request and works closely with other educational institutions within the state.
 Public programs, publications, scholarly research, and undergraduate courses of study are sponsored by the institute.